ThomasRadeke/xmplay-skin-scaler/README.md

   -f (optional): one of the following: point|box|triangle|hermite. (default: point) Please refer to the ImageMagick reference to learn more about the filter characteristics:
     http://www.imagemagick.org/Usage/filter/#interpolated
-  Example: php xmplay-skin-scaler.php "iXMPlay.xmpskin" 2.0 box
+  Example: php xmplay-skin-scaler.php -i "iXMPlay.xmpskin" -s 2.0 -f triangle